Sauntering Songs (2022)

 Performance score available for purchase.
 Please direct inquiries to Nell Shaw Cohen at nell@nellshawcohen.com.

-Also available as part of NewMusicShelf Anthology of New Music: Trans & Nonbinary Voices, Vol. 1.
+Version for solo voice and piano also available as part of NewMusicShelf Anthology of New Music: Trans & Nonbinary Voices, Vol. 1.
+May be transposed to any key.

 Program Note